Olaf's Frozen Adventure

-Olaf's Frozen Adventure is a 2017 American 3D computer-animated featurette produced by Walt Disney Animation Studios and directed by Kevin Deters and Stevie Wermers.
+Olaf's Frozen Adventure is a 2017 American animated featurette produced by Walt Disney Animation Studios and directed by Kevin Deters and Stevie Wermers.
 The screenplay was written by Jac Schaeffer, with Josh Gad, Kristen Bell, Idina Menzel, and Jonathan Groff reprising their roles from Frozen (2013).

-In November 2017, Olaf's Frozen Adventure premiered in theaters for a limited time engagement in 3D format preceding the screening of Pixar's Coco, and made its television debut on ABC in the following December.
-Upon release, it received mixed reviews from critics.
+In November 2017, Olaf's Frozen Adventure premiered in theaters for a limited-time engagement in 3D format preceding the screening of Pixar's Coco and made its television debut on ABC in the following December.
+It received mixed reviews from critics.
 It was nominated for Best Animated Special Production, Outstanding Achievement for Animated Effects in an Animated Production, and Outstanding Achievement for Music in an Animated Feature Production at the 45th Annie Awards.

 Plot

 It is the first Christmas season since the gates reopened and Anna and Elsa host a celebration for all of Arendelle.
-With the townspeople unexpectedly leaving early to prepare for their individual holiday traditions, the sisters realized that they have no family traditions of their own.
-Upon hearing Elsa laments that the cause was her childhood isolation, Olaf and Sven decide to look for traditions and see if any of them are suitable to borrow or adapt.
+With the townspeople unexpectedly leaving early to prepare for their holiday traditions, the sisters realize that they have no family traditions of their own.
+Upon hearing Elsa lament that the cause was her childhood isolation, Olaf and Sven decide to look for traditions and see if any of them are suitable to borrow or adapt.

-Going through the town, Olaf encounters various family traditions relating to Christmas, Hanukkah, and Winter solstice.
+Going through the town, Olaf encounters various family traditions relating to Christmas, Hanukkah, and Winter Solstice.
 After a visit to Oaken, Olaf, Sven, and their sleigh full of traditions travel through the snowy tundra only for a piece of coal (from a portable sauna that Oaken had given them) to set the sleigh on fire.
 They slide down a hill and Olaf and Sven end up separated by a chasm.
 With only a fruit cake, Olaf attempts to travel through the woods and is attacked by wolves.

 Meanwhile, Anna and Elsa discover some forgotten items in their attic.
 Sven returns to Kristoff and informs him (in vain), Anna, and Elsa of Olaf's plight.
 They gather the residents of Arendelle to go look for Olaf.
-Elsewhere, Olaf manages to escape the wolves, but loses the fruit cake to a hawk and gives up by a tree not too far from the kingdom.
+Elsewhere, Olaf manages to escape the wolves but loses the fruit cake to a hawk and gives it up by a tree not too far from the kingdom.
 Anna and Elsa find Olaf and cheer him up by revealing that they do have a tradition: Himself.
 After Elsa and Anna had been isolated from each other, the latter began annually sliding cards and dolls of Olaf under the former’s door.
-As they all celebrate the holidays, the hawk drops the fruit cake on Olaf.
-Upon getting the fruit cake back, Olaf declares it "A Christmas miracle!"
+They then all celebrate the holidays together.